AnuragSingh17dev/Custom-Web-App-Intro-Splash-Screens/README.md

-This repository contains a set of modules used to create splash screens for a kitchen management app.
+This repository contains a set of modules used to create introduction splash screens for custom web apps.